joash-muganda/HR_Portal/README.md

 Outlining our roadmap, we've delineated clear milestones:
 - **October 10th**: Backend Development Completion, ensuring our system's robust foundation.

+> To initialize the backend, CD into the HR_Portal repo and then run
+> docker-compose up -d

 - **October 20th**: Completion of Frontend Development, integrated with the backend, to guarantee a cohesive user experience.
 - **October 30th**: Emphasis on implementing SSO and bolstering security features,